Gunman kills three in Dutch tram, police hunt for Turkish man

 The streets of Utrecht were emptier than usual and mosques in the city kept their doors closed on Monday, in part due to fears they might become targets following Friday’s mass killings in Christchurch.

-Police screened off the site where at least one body lay covered near the tram.
+Helicopters hovered overhead in the usually tranquil medieval town and police screened off the site where at least one body lay covered near the tram.

-The Algemeen Dagblad newspaper, quoting a witness of the incident, said the gunman had targeted a woman on the tram and then shot other people who had tried to help her.

 Dutch television showed counter-terrorism units surrounding a house in Utrecht, but there was no official confirmation that the gunman might be inside.